josephwb/Start_repos/README.md

-Tips On Setting Up Version Control
+Some Tips Ease Setting Up Version Control
 --------------
 ### Get Git And Configure (Do Once)
 If you do not have git (needed for both BitBucket and GutHub) installed, go here: